tryretool/legal/pages/support/expert-services-addendum.md

-**7.3.** Retool  will  defend  Customer  and  its  Affiliates,  and  its  and  their  respective  officers,  directors, employees and contractors, from and against a suit or proceeding by a third party arising from or related to Customer's use of Deliverables or Retool Technology in accordance with this Addendum and shall indemnify Retool for any damages, attorney fees and costs finally awarded against Retool as a result of, or for any amounts paid by Retool under a court-approved settlement of such claim against Customer,  provided, however, that Retool shall have no liability under this Section 7.3 to the extent the claim arises from (i) Customer Materials; or (ii) Retool following specifications, requests or instructions provided by
+**7.3.** Retool  will  defend  Customer  and  its  Affiliates,  and  its  and  their  respective  officers,  directors, employees and contractors, from and against a suit or proceeding by a third party arising from or related to Customer's use of Deliverables or Retool Technology in accordance with this Addendum and shall indemnify Customer for any damages, attorney fees and costs finally awarded against Customer as a result of, or for any amounts paid by Retool under a court-approved settlement of such claim against Customer,  provided, however, that Retool shall have no liability under this Section 7.3 to the extent the claim arises from (i) Customer Materials; or (ii) Retool following specifications, requests or instructions provided by